jjs-dev/jjs/man/src/userlist.md

 File format:
 Each line is handled separately.
 It can be
 - A comment.
 Such line must start from # character
 - User entry.
+It must contain login, password, and groups.
+### User Entry Format
+`USERNAME PASSWORD GROUP1:GROUP2...`
-It must contain login and password, both base64-encoded, separated with whitespace
+all item must be base64 encoded and separated by one color/whitespace as shown upper Username, login base64-encoded, separated with whitespace